Editor’s Note: Today’s blog is a re-publication of an item that originally appeared on Presidents’ Day 2012.

 Finish up with a more recent document – John F. Kennedy’s 1960 speech to the Greater Houston Ministerial Association in which he called for “absolute” separation of church and state.
 It’s hard to beat.

 A president didn’t have to be one of the greats to make an impact on church-state relations.
-Even the caretakers occasionally reeled off a memorable line.
+Even the caretakers occasionally reeled off memorable lines.
 Here’s Rutherford B. Hayes: “We all agree that neither the Government nor political parties ought to interfere with religious sects.
 It is equally true that religious sects ought not to interfere with the Government or with political parties.
 We believe that the cause of good government and the cause of religion both suffer by all such interference.”

 You tell them, Rutherford!